-If you want to build an insanely mobile and comfortable hunting blind, you've come to the right place; and it’s actually very simple.
+If you want to build an insanely mobile and comfortable hunting blind, you've come to the right place.

-Hunting stands and blinds occupy the minds of hunters all year round.
+Hunting stands and blinds occupy the minds of hunters all year.
 How can I make my blind better?
 How can I make it more comfortable?
 What if I put it in the wrong place?

-All of these are legitimate questions and ones that we don't want to get wrong.
+All of these are legitimate questions and ones we don't want to get wrong.

-What is this blind I am talking about?
-It's quite simple actually.
-All you have to do, it get a small utility trailer and build a small building on its platform.
+What is this blind I'm talking about?
+It's really quite simple.
+All you have to do is get a small utility trailer and build a small building on its platform.

-Those of you who are feel very confident in your building abilities can even go a step further as to build the trailer to match your needs, maybe even putting more or larger wheels and tires on it for off-road purposes but it is really not necessary.
+Those of you who feel confident in your building abilities can even go a step further.
+You can easily build the trailer to match your needs, and maybe even put more or larger wheels and tires on it for off-road purposes, even though it really isn't necessary.

-With a better look at the inside you can see how easy it will be to add a simple frame and some plywood to create the structure of your blind.
+With a better look at the inside, you can see how easy it'll be to add a simple frame and some plywood to create the structure of your blind.

-Once you have the general structure, you can start adding things such as the carpet, to keep sound down and help retain warmth, and even carpet or insulation to the walls if you want.
+Once you have the general structure, you can start adding things like the carpet to keep sound down and help retain warmth, and even carpet or insulation to the walls if you want.

-You want to make sure that these are able to be silently opened and then securly stored while you are hunting.
+You want to make sure these are able to be silently opened and then securely stored while you're hunting.
 This particular blind has hinges on top with latches to store them above the opening.
 You could also do the opposite.

-As you can see here, it will be very helpful for you to put a door that can close on one side of your blind, as well as stands on the corners that can be lowered to ensure stability while you are actually hunting.
+As you can see here, it'll be very helpful for you to put a door that can close on one side of your blind, as well as stands on the corners that you can lower to ensure stability while you're actually hunting.

-This blind is built and covered with a shingle-like, waterproof material.
-It doesn't really matter what you use as long as it will keep out water and the more camouflage the better.
+I covered this particular blind with a shingle-like, waterproof material.
+It doesn't really matter what you use as long as it'll keep out water, and the more camouflage the better.

 All images via Chris Buckner